Tuillourenco/UofT/Data Analytics Bootcamp/Module 4/School_District_Analysis/README.md

   ![alt text](https://github.com/GrahamBSereno/School_District_Analysis/blob/main/Resources/top5after.png)

 - How does replacing the ninth-grade scores affect the following:
-  - Math and reading scores by grade - as shown below the 9th grade math and reading scores for Thomas High School are removed.
+  - As shown in the following pictures, the 9th-grade math and reading scores performed by the students at Thomas High School are removed, and their impacts analyzed.
    - Math Before:

    ![alt text](https://github.com/GrahamBSereno/School_District_Analysis/blob/main/Resources/mathbefore.png)